qooxdoo/qooxdoo/qooxdoo/readme.txt

-You might also want to open the API viewer in a separate browser window, which offers the qooxdoo framework API in a convenient way (See the top-level 'index.html' file next to the README.txt).
+You might also want to open the API viewer in a separate browser window, which offers the qooxdoo framework API in a convenient way (See the top-level 'index.html' file next to this readme.txt).

 Learn more